 Poaching is a lucrative, even if highly illegal, business: it is now the fourth most lucrative transnational crime after drugs, arms and human trafficking, worth between 10 and 20 billion dollars each year².
 But it also has a high environmental cost.
-Among its critical implications is not only the killing of the animal itself and the impact on the numbers of the wider species population but also the wider impacts to the biodiversity of the ecosystem.
+Among its critical effects are not only the killing of the animal itself and the impact on populations but also severe impacts on the biodiversity of the ecosystem.